wincent/masochist/content/wiki/GPG key rotation notes.md

 So what I am going to do is:

--   (Preliminary: clean out old private primary keys for example@example.com)
+-   (Preliminary: clean out old private primary keys)
 -   Leave the expiry date on my current primary key.
 -   Generate a revocation certificate and store it somewhere pretty safe (eg. 1Password).
 -   Optionally, create a new subkey for encryption (note: [primary key is a signing key, and an encryption subkey is automatically generated](https://wiki.debian.org/Subkeys), so can actually just use that).